 Am I entitled to a share of the house?

 For many people, the dream of home ownership remains just that – a dream.
-And this issue with property is a problem not just affecting Millennials.
+And this issue with property is a problem that does not just affect Millennials.
 Generation Rent includes people from all age ranges, including over-60s, thanks to the rise in Silver Splitters (those getting divorced after 60).
+And joint property ownership can often be a solution.

 To achieve their goal of owning their own home, many people are now clubbing together with unmarried partners, friends, relatives, business partners or even strangers to get a foot on the property ladder.